Manoharreddi2/Time-Series-Anomaly-Detection-for-IoT-Sensors/README.md

 LSTM Autoencoder (deep learning method)

 ⚙️ How to Run the Code

 1. Install Dependencies

  Run the following in your terminal or notebook:

  pip install numpy pandas matplotlib seaborn scikit-learn statsmodels tensorflow

  If your system doesn’t support TensorFlow GPU, install the CPU-only version:

  pip install tensorflow-cpu

 2. Run the Script
-python TimeSeries_Anomaly_Detection_IoT_Assignment.py

-or, if you’re using Jupyter Notebook, open the script as a notebook and run all cells sequentially.
+ python TimeSeries_Anomaly_Detection_IoT_Assignment.py or, if you’re using Jupyter Notebook,open the script as a notebook and run all cells sequentially.

 3. Outputs